 Bricks are the building blocks of any masonry construction.
 They are usually made from clay, mud, concrete, or even stone.
-However, the conventional bricks (called "firebricks") are made from mud only, created by the action of intense heating and then cooling.
-Bricks are produced in brick-factory (also known as brick-field) - a huge area with a furnace at the centre of it.
-There are number of such brick-factories in West Bengal, supplying the constant demand for bricks.
-"Sitala" brick-factory is one of such factories situated in Suryapur, North 24 Parganas, West Bengal.
-With everything in manual labour and only 40-50 workers working on daily basis, the factory produces 100,000 bricks per month.
+However, the conventional bricks (called “firebricks”) are made from mud only, created by the action of intense heating and then cooling.
+Bricks are produced in a brick-factory (also known as brick-field) – a huge area with a furnace at the center of it.
+There are many such brick factories in West Bengal, supplying the constant demand for bricks.
+“Sitala” brick-factory is one of such factories situated in Suryapur, North 24 Parganas, West Bengal.
+With everything in manual labor and only 40-50 workers working on a daily basis, the factory produces 100,000 bricks per month.
 Here is a collection of photographs from a short visit to that factory.

-The brick fields are generally very huge.
+The brickfields are generally very huge.
 The furnace and the tall chimney can be seen on the left side of the photo.
-The bricks are burned in this furnace at 1000 degree Celsius to achieve the strength.
+The bricks are burned in this furnace at 1000 degrees Celsius to achieve strength.
 Bricks are seen as they are being sun-dried before burning them in the furnace.

 This is the first step of the process.
 The soft mud is dug and sent to this grinder.
 Here water is mixed and then the mud is ground until it reaches the desired consistency.
 Two cows pull the shaft that drives the grinder axel.

 Hand-pulled carts are used to carry the mud from the grinder to the place where it is cast into a rectangular shape and left for sun-drying.

 A worker is seen as he casts the mud into the desired size and shape.
 A wooden rectangular box is used as the mold.
 A single worker can produce 250-300 pieces of wet bricks every hour.